 New Job Support Scheme announced

-The Government has announced a new Job Support Scheme, which will support the wages of people in work.
+On 24 September 2020, the Government announced a new Job Support Scheme, which will support the wages of people in work.
 The scheme will give employers the option of keeping employees in a job on shorter hours, rather than making them redundant.
+Changes to the scheme, increasing the level of Government support, were announced on 22 October.

 The scheme is designed to protect viable jobs in businesses that are facing lower demand over the winter months due to coronavirus.